noorulhaq/reactor-logback-hystrix/README.md

 #Reactor Logback Hystrix

-An extension from reactor-logback addon enriched with hystrix circuit breaker.
+An extension of reactor-logback addon enriched with hystrix circuit breaker.

 ## Getting it